 Markup Hero Pricing

-They do offer a free plan, but it comes with some catches.
+They do offer a free version, but it comes with some catches.
 You'll face limitations on feedback editing time, upload numbers, and file sizes.
-For any serious business use, you'll probably want their Pro Plan at $4 per month per user.
+For any serious business use, you'll probably want their Superhero Plan at $5 per month per user.

 4. Marker.io